iamutkarsh23/The-Shoppies/README.md

-# The-Shoppies
-An app to manage movie nominations for Shoppies
+An app to manage movie nominations for Shoppies.